How Are Alcohol-Free Spirits Made? Built From Scratch

 Lyre's takes a different route: pure formulation.
 Rather than distilling botanicals, Lyre's chemists analyse the flavour profile of a classic spirit (London Dry gin, white rum, bourbon, amaretto) and reconstruct that profile using a selection of natural flavours, extracts and botanicals.

 The trade-off is honesty about what's in the bottle.
 Formulation-based AF spirits have longer ingredient lists than distilled ones.
-That's not inherently bad — Lyre's products are made from food-safe natural flavours and extracts — but it's a different production philosophy from Seedlip's single-botanical-per-still approach.
+That is not inherently bad.
+Lyre's products are made from food-safe natural flavours and extracts, but it is a different production philosophy from Seedlip's single-botanical-per-still approach.

 The Everleaf Method: Multiple Extraction Techniques